 The rate at which suspension trauma develops varies from individual to individual and is not reliably predictable.
 However, there are factors that influence the potential for suspension trauma as well as the speed of onset.
 Here are a few examples:

-Roco also offers a course called Suspended Worker Rescue to educate rescuers who respond to suspended workers.
+Roco also offers a course called Rescue From Fall Protection to educate rescuers who respond to suspended workers.

 Pathological Effects of a Fallen Worker in Danger of Suspension Trauma